crowdsecurity/crowdsec-docs/crowdsec-docs/docs/user_guides/decisions_management.md

 </details>

  - `SOURCE` : the source of the decisions:
-    - `crowdsec` : decision from crowdsec agent
+    - `crowdsec` : decision from the CrowdSec agent
     - `cscli`    : decision from `cscli` (manual decision)
-    - `CAPI`     : decision from crowdsec API
+    - `CAPI`     : decision from CrowdSec API
  - `SCOPE:VALUE` is the target of the decisions :
     - "scope" : the scope of the decisions (`ip`, `range`, `user` ...)
     - "value" : the value to apply on the decisions (ip_addr, ip_range, username ...)